 If you need assistance verifying that your model is ready for 3D printing, limited consultation is available at the SCS desk 10am–2pm Monday through Thursday.

 A NextEngine 3D Laser Scanner, allowing you to create a 3D model from a physical object, is available for use in the Knowledge Commons.
-Visit the SCS desk to get started.
+Visit the SCS desk to get started, or see the 3D scanning guide for more details.

 You agree to abide by copyright guidelines as outlined on the Copyright Overview & Resources page.